ahunt/libp8020/README.md

 (Based on working with my 8020A, YMMV.)

-* Switch valve off response (Technical Addendum P. 14): my 8020A responds with "VF" (which matches the command to switch valve off) instead of "VO".
+* Switch valve off response (Technical Addendum p.
+14): my 8020A responds with "VF" (which matches the command to switch valve off) instead of "VO".
 (By comparison, both the switch valve on command and response - in the addendum and in reality - are "VN".)
+* Serial numbers can be > 5 chars (Technical Addendum p.
+16 shows "SS   vvvvv" with an emphasis on three spaces, but specifying niether the length of the serial number, nor permitted chars).